artrexdenthur/js-dom-and-events-modifying-html-readme-online-web-pt-102218/README.md

 + Load jQuery in HTML file
 + Write inline jQuery to modify HTML
 + Explain how jQuery modifies HTML
++ Modify the files so I can submit them

 ## Inline jQuery